Blackout (Marcus Daniels): Fictional character biography

 Marcus Daniels was born in Flushing, Queens, New York City.
-He was working as a laboratory assistant to Dr. Abner Croit, a physicist hoping to build a device capable of tapping into energies from other dimensions.
-Croit always looked down on Daniels' inferior knowledge, making him feel useless.
-An accident bathed Daniels in the extra-dimensional energy of the Darkforce.
-Calling himself Blackout, his body was now flushed with power, becoming a surface of control of the Darkforce dimension.
-Despite his powers threatening to go out of control, he escaped from Croit's attempts to cure him and fled.
+He works as a laboratory assistant to Abner Croit, a physicist hoping to build a device capable of tapping into energies from other dimensions.
+Croit looks down on Daniels, making him feel useless.
+An experiment bathes Daniels in Darkforce energy, giving him the ability to control it.
+Despite his powers threatening to go out of control, Daniels escapes from Croit's attempts to control him and flees.